imrim12/formkl/docs/introduction.md

 ## Techstack

 We are currently working on Vue 3 support.
-React and Angular support will be available soon.
+React and Svelte support will be available soon.

 <script setup>
   import ButtonCard from "/components/ButtonCard.vue";
   import VueLogo from '/components/icons/Vue.vue';
   import ReactLogo from '/components/icons/React.vue';
-  import AngularLogo from '/components/icons/Angular.vue';

   const frameworks = [
     {